jcmuel/mosel-syntax-highlighting/README.md

 # Mosel Syntax Highlighting
+FICO Xpress Mosel is an algebraic modeling.
-This is a repository for FICO Xpress Mosel syntax highlighting configuration files for JetBrains CLion and Notepad++.
+This repository contains Mosel syntax highlighting configuration files for JetBrains CLion and Notepad++.